 Our Mission Statement at Most Holy Redeemer

-Most Holy Redeemer Parish is a Christian Community in the Roman Catholic tradition.
+Most Holy Redeemer Parish is a Roman Catholic Christian Community.
 The parish draws people from isolation to community, from searching to awakening, from indifference to concern, from selfishness to meaningful service, from fear in the midst of adversity to faith and hope in God.

 The community of Most Holy Redeemer shares God’s compassionate love with all people.
-The parish offers a spiritual home to all: senior citizens and youth; single people and families; those who are straight, gay, lesbian, and transgendered; the healthy and the sick, particularly persons with HIV disease.
+The parish offers a spiritual home to all: senior citizens and youth; single people and families; those who are straight, gay, lesbian, and transgender; the healthy and the sick, particularly persons with HIV/AIDS.

 As a parish community, we celebrate God’s loving presence in our lives.
 In worship and sacrament, especially the Eucharist, we are nurtured and challenged to extend God’s kingdom of justice, truth, love and peace by growing in the spirit of Jesus, the Most Holy Redeemer.

 Fr.
 Matt’s Message – Week of November 10, 2019

 “Our God is not a God of the dead, but a God of the living, for to God all are alive” (Luke 20:38).
 “The King of the world will raise us up to live forever” (2 MC 7:9).
 As the end of the liturgical year draws near our readings are focused the theme of eternal life.

 I think the more we live, the more we grow in awareness of just how fleeting life is.
 Naturally, the longer we live, the more familiar we become with thoughts of death.
 The beauty of our faith, and of how we hear Jesus’ promise of eternal life is that we do not see this familiarity with death as a morbid or frightening thing.
 No, we strive to see death in a more positive light, for reflecting on death can result in a deeper love of life, allowing us to see every day as a gift, and to live in gratitude for this gift.